docker-hy/docker-hy.github.io/data/part-2/section-3.md

 If you had to do any changes explain what you had to change.

-Submit the docker-compose yml and both dockerfiles.
+Submit the docker-compose.yml and both dockerfiles.

 </exercise>